iltommi/qdb-documentation/source/faq.rst

 FAQ
 *********

-Does wrpme support IPv6?
+Does quasardb support IPv6?
 ============================

 Yes.

-Which platform does wrpme support?
+Which platform does quasardb support?
 =====================================

 FreeBSD, Linux and Windows.

-What is the best platform to use wrpme?
+What is the best platform to use quasardb?
 ========================================

 All platforms are equally supported.

-Does wrpme support multi-core and/or multi-processor computers?
+Does quasardb support multi-core and/or multi-processor computers?
 =================================================================

-Yes, wrpme has been *designed for* such architectures.
+Yes, quasardb has been *designed for* such architectures.

 How is data transmitted on the network?
 =========================================

-wrpme uses a proprietary low-overhead binary protocol.
+quasardb uses a proprietary low-overhead binary protocol.

-How fast is wrpme?
+How fast is quasardb?
 =====================

 In terms of requests per second, a Core i7 desktop computer can serve more than 1,000,000 (one million) requests per second.

 In terms of bandwidth, the same computer easily saturates a ten gigabit network.
 Your maximum bandwidth will depend on the size and the type of your data and your network capability.

-Is wrpme faster than... ?
+Is quasardb faster than... ?
 ==========================

 We are working on fair and reproducible benchmarks.

-Our preliminarily results show that wrpme can be an order of magnitude faster than other engines (open source or commercial), especially as entries size grow.
+Our preliminarily results show that quasardb can be an order of magnitude faster than other engines (open source or commercial), especially as entries size grow.

-Does wrpme support 32-bit operating systems?
+Does quasardb support 32-bit operating systems?
 ==============================================

 Only Windows 32-bit is supported.
 Linux and FreeBSD are 64-bit only.